 Seabobs have a naturally buoyancy, which can be neutralized for deeper dives with the help of the Seabob Weights, specially made for this purpose.

-When Ready to Buy Your Seabob, We’ll Be Here – Citimarine Store, Authorized Seabob Dealer in Miami
+When Ready to Buy Your Seabob, We’ll Be Here – Citimarine Store, Authorized Seabob Miami Dealer

 We’ve shipped Seabobs worldwide, to every continent.
-However, our strongest areas are here in Miami, Ft.
-Lauderdale and neighboring areas – the Caribbean, Bahamas, Puerto Rico, Dominican Republic and Latin America.
+However, our strongest areas are here in Miami, Florida and neighboring areas – Fort Lauderdale, the Caribbean, Bahamas, Puerto Rico, Dominican Republic and Latin America.

 We work closely with UPS, FedEX and DHL to ensure that our international shipping rates are the lowest possible.
 When ordering outside of the US, ask us for special discounted shipping rates on Seabobs, and we’ll even cover part of the shipping ourselves.